upinderKaur22/upinderkaur22.github.io/_pages/awards.md

 ## InnovatED Magazine
-A short summary of my research was selected to be featured in the InnovtED magazine (2023 Spring Edition).
+A short summary of my research was selected to be featured in the InnovatED magazine (2023 Spring Edition).